Championzb/TenniSoda/README.md

 account used for the user login

-userprofile used for the user profile manage
+account.userprofile used for the user profile manage

 notification used for the notification system